 3 Ways Using A Vendor Risk Assessment Template Alone Can Fail You

-Nearly every vendor has completed a risk assessment template.
+Nearly every vendor has completed a cyber risk assessment template.
 Most have completed tens or hundreds—maybe more.
 What your organization really wants to know might not be what your vendor may think of because they are comparing the question to a previous vendor assessment.
 Your risk management principles leave you both with entirely different beliefs about the situation.

 It is difficult to verify a vendor’s responses to a template or a questionnaire because most vendors think that once they answer your initial questionnaire, their job is done.
 Your vendor’s responses remain unverifiable, so you hope their responses are true.